Edior-DB/debian-ws/README.md

 ## 🎯 Overview

-Debian-WS transforms a fresh Debian 12 installation into a fully-configured, modern development workstation through an interactive installer.
+Debian-WS transforms a fresh Debian 13 (Trixie) installation into a fully-configured, modern development workstation through an interactive installer.
 This project is a continuation and evolution of [debian-ok](https://github.com/Edior-DB/debian-ok), which was originally inspired by [Omakub](https://omakub.org/).
 The current implementation draws additional inspiration from Chris Titus's [LinUtil](https://github.com/ChrisTitusTech/linutil) for its modular approach and user experience design.

 Built on a robust function-based architecture inspired by the [archer project](https://github.com/Edior-DB/archer), this suite refactors and enhances the functionality of debian-ok with improved modularity, security, and maintainability.